-Philip Ehrlich is an associate in the Litigation and Enforcement group and focuses his practice on complex civil litigation.
+Philip Ehrlich is an associate in the litigation and enforcement group and focuses his practice on complex civil litigation and appeals.
 Philip has represented clients at all levels of state and federal courts and has experience drafting dispositive motions and appellate briefs, assisting in discovery, and preparing for trial.
 Philip has also counseled clients on how state and national COVID-related public health orders affect their businesses.

-Philip also maintains an active pro bono litigation practice.
-He successfully represented three asylum applicants from the Democratic Republic of the Congo before the Chicago Immigration Court, represented Alabama death row inmate Christopher Lee Price in his expedited Eighth Amendment challenge to Alabama’s lethal injection protocol, and is a member of teams currently representing an asylum applicant from Honduras in immigration court and working to defend the legality of Deferred Action for Childhood Arrivals (DACA) in the United States District Court for the Southern District of Texas.
+Philip maintains an active pro bono litigation practice.
+He successfully represented three asylum applicants from the Democratic Republic of the Congo before the Chicago Immigration Court, and he is a member of teams currently representing an asylum applicant from Honduras and working to defend the legality of Deferred Action for Childhood Arrivals in the United States District Court for the Southern District of Texas.

 Philip previously clerked for the Honorable Frank H. Easterbrook of the U.S. Court of Appeals for the Seventh Circuit in Chicago, Illinois.
 During law school, he was an articles editor for The University of Chicago Law Review and a member of the Abrams Environmental Law Clinic.
 Philip also externed with the Honorable Andrea R. Wood of the Northern District of Illinois and interned with the Department of Justice’s Antitrust Division.

 Before law school, Philip worked as a consultant at an economic consulting firm in Chicago and taught middle school math in Glendale, Arizona through Teach for America.